Bond-dependent slave-particle cluster theory based on density matrix expansion: Redundancy of single-site density matrix constraints

 \section{Redundancy of single-site density matrix constraints}

-In this section, we describe in detail the constraints ensuring that the single-site density matrix $\hat\rho_i$ at a shared site $i$ among multiple clusters is described consistently among them.
-As explained in the main text, these constraints are imposed by the Lagrange multipliers $\hat{\Lambda}_i^{(\mathcal{C})}$ and associated energy terms in the function $F$ defined in Eq.~\eqref{equ:clusterF} that is minimized.
-The key result of this section is that all these Lagrange multipliers $\hat{\Lambda}_i^{(\mathcal{C})}$ can be set to zero.
+In this appendix, we describe in detail the constraints ensuring that the single-site density matrix $\hat\rho_i$ at a shared site $i$ among multiple clusters is described consistently among them.
+As explained in the main text, these constraints are imposed by the Lagrange multipliers $\hat{\Lambda}_i^{(\mathcal{C})}$ and associated energy terms in the function $F$ defined in Eq.~\eqref{equ:clusterF} that are minimized.
+The key result of this appendix is that all these Lagrange multipliers $\hat{\Lambda}_i^{(\mathcal{C})}$ can be set to zero.

 Firstly, there are some redundant Lagrange multipliers in the above set of constraints.
 For a site $i$, there are $M_i$ Lagrange multiplier matrices $\hat{\Lambda}_i^{(\mathcal{C})}$ since there are $M_i$ distinct clusters overlapping on the site $i$.
 The task of the $\hat{\Lambda}_i^{(\mathcal{C})}$ is to make all the site density matrices equal to each other (and equal to $\hat\rho_i$), $\hat\rho^{(\mathcal{C})}_i=\hat\rho_i$.
 This means that we only require $M_i-1$ distinct Lagrange multiplier matrices at site $i$, and we can pick one of the clusters to be a reference cluster $\mathcal{C}^*_i$ whose single-site density matrix the other clusters must match.
 For example, if a site $i$ is not shared by multiple clusters (so $M_i=1$), then no Lagrange multipliers should be added to match the single-site density matrix to itself; if $M_i=2$, then we need only match the density matrix of the second cluster with the first.
 We can safely set the Lagrange multiplier matrix for our reference cluster to zero, $\hat{\Lambda}_i^{(\mathcal{C}^*_i)} = 0$.